napari/napari-plugin-template/README.md

 You can run your tests locally with [pytest](https://docs.pytest.org/en/7.1.x/).
-You'll need to make sure that your package is installed in your environment, along with testing requirements (specified in the pyrpoject.toml `project.optional-dependencies` section):
+You'll need to make sure that your package is installed in your environment, along with testing requirements (specified in the pyproject.toml `project.optional-dependencies` section):

 ```bash
 pip install -e ".[testing]"